influxdata/docs-v2/content/influxdb/v2.4/admin/logs.md

 Use the [`log-level` InfluxDB configuration option](/influxdb/v2.4/reference/config-options/#log-level) to specify the log levels the InfluxDB service outputs.
-The following log levels are supported:
+InfluxDB supports the following log levels:

 - **debug**: Output logs with debug, info, and error log levels.
 - **info**: _(Default)_ Output logs with info and error log levels.